 There are some ways that you can make going out into the cold more comfortable for your puppy and help train your Boxer to go outside in the cold for housebreaking:

-2)You may also want to consider doggie boots.
-Again, these are not just a way of "dressing up a dog".
+2) Protect the paws.
 A dog's paw is made of skin.
 While it is thick skin, it is still skin.
 It is a very huge misconception that a dog's paw can handle any surfaces.
 When it's really cold out, the ground is even colder than the air.
 And this will be transferred to a puppy or dog's paws.
 It can end up really chilling a dog.